-Elsewhere, I tried out thethat attaches cleverly to a pre-built rear wheel and provides USB power while on the go.
+Elsewhere, I tried out the Sunup Eco DSR‑1 generator hub that attaches cleverly to a pre-built rear wheel and provides USB power while on the go.
 It wouldn’t work with a disc hub, but it’s an interesting idea and one that might appeal to those looking to add an affordable generator to an existing touring bike.
 I’ll reserve further judgement until I’ve had an opportunity to test it myself.

 Random Weird Cool Stuff

 Throughout the tour I was astounded by the creativity and passion on show from the small outfits I visited.
 There must be something in the water in the bicycle-manufacturing capital of the world.
 Anti-lock brakes that actually work?
-A ?
-A ?
+A two-seater pedal-powered car?
+A folder with 8‑inch wheels?
 Space-age gear cable hoses?
 Not so useful to the tourer, I guess, but there’s so much coming out of this country for bicycle enthusiasts to get excited about.

 George Lin in particular, owner of Pacific Cycles, seems to have made a living out of finding the most outlandish and specialist bicycle designers on the planet and helping them turn their designs into real, functioning products.
 Like many of the business owners, he’s a cyclist first and foremost, and does a circumnavigation of the island of Taiwan every year (a similar distance to LEJOG) — something that many of the companies seemed to do on a regular basis; a kind of ‘rite of passage’ for the country’s bicycle makers.
 Those into tandems, trikes and recumbents would do worse than to check out his line-up.